hyerimme/webDev101/README.md

 # <p align = "center">💻 Web Dev 101 - Kyochul Jang</p>

-This repository is for those who have no knowledge about programming, but are so desirable to learn web development.
-This repo will continue to be improved as the author of this repo(me) learn new knowledges about web development.
+This repository is for those who do not know programming but are desirable to learn web development.
+This repo will continue to be improved.

 ## ℹ️ About the Author
-I am a computer science major student at Purdue University who is very desirable to learn new skills.
-Feel free to reach me out via those contacts on my GitHub profile!
+I am a Junior year student majoring in Computer Science at Purdue University.
+I am very eager to learn new things.
+Feel free to reach out via those contacts on my GitHub profile!

 ## 👓 Course Learning Outcomes

-- You will learn how to learn knowledge and solve problems without getting help from instructor.
+- You will learn how to learn knowledge and solve problems without getting help from the instructor.
 - You will learn basic html, css, javascript for web development and plus React.js.
 - To be added...